 By choosing a card with a low purchase rate, they can save a substantial amount in interest.
-This can help them to pay off more of their debt, while paying less in interest overall all.
+This can help them to pay off more of their debt, while paying less in interest overall.

-In addition to being low rate cards, both the Community First Low Rate Visa Card and the McGrath Pink Visa Credit Card also charge low annual fees.
+In addition to being low rate cards, all three cards also charge low annual fees.
 Again, cards with low – or even no – annual fees attract a certain type of cardholder.